Day 1 UK - Ljubljana - Portorož

 Ptuj is the oldest documented settlement in Slovenia, and equals the country’s capital for historical importance.
 This morning we take an included sightseeing tour of its beautiful historical core; a compact medieval quarter of monasteries, towers and the 5m-tall Orpheus Monument, a Roman tombstone which became the centre of public punishment in the Middle Ages.
 Our tour includes Castle Hill, where a collection of red-roofed houses were assembled in the 14th-18th centuries on the remains of a Roman temple, to create the majestic Ptuj Castle.
 As you enter the courtyard you will see the red marble tombstone of Frederick IX, the last lord of Ptuj.
-The afternoon is at leisure; or you may choose an optional excursion to explore the surrounding wine region, taking in the idyllic countryside and one of the local cellars.
+The afternoon is free.

 Spend a day exploring Ptuj’s rich heritage at leisure, or choose an optional excursion to Maribor, Slovenia’s second largest city.
 This charming medieval city is worthy of exploration, with medieval towers, the remains of a city wall and, in the Lent district, the world’s oldest grapevine.
 This much celebrated vine has leant against the Old Vine House since the 1500s and still produces plump grapes.
 And beneath you lies one of central Europe’s oldest cellars, Vinag, with musty tunnels that stretch around two miles under the city.

-We transfer back to Ljubljana Airport for our return flight to the UK.
+We transfer back to the airport for our return flight to the UK.
 Upon arrival, your Titan vehicle will be waiting for the journey home.